Adam's apple

-The Adam's apple or laryngeal prominence is the protrusion in the human neck formed by the angle of the thyroid cartilage surrounding the larynx, typically visible in men, less frequently in women.
-The prominence of the adam's apple increases as a secondary male sex characteristic in puberty.
+The Adam's apple is the protrusion in the neck formed by the angle of the thyroid cartilage surrounding the larynx, typically visible in men, less frequently in women.
+The prominence of the Adam's apple increases in most men as a secondary male sex characteristic during puberty.

 Structure

 The topographic structure which is externally visible and colloquially called the "Adam's apple" is caused by an anatomical structure of the thyroid cartilage called the laryngeal prominence or laryngeal protuberance protruding and forming a "bump" under the skin at the front of the throat.
 All human beings with a normal anatomy have a laryngeal protuberance of the thyroid cartilage.
 This prominence is typically larger and more externally noticeable in adult males.
 There are two reasons for this phenomenon.
-Firstly, the structural size of the thyroid cartilage in males tends to increase during puberty, and the laryngeal protuberance becomes more anteriorally-focused.
+Firstly, the structural size of the thyroid cartilage in males tends to increase during puberty, and the laryngeal protuberance becomes more anteriorly focused.
 Secondly, the larynx, which the thyroid cartilage partially envelops, increases in size in male subjects during adolescence, moving the thyroid cartilage and its laryngeal protuberance towards the front of the neck.
-The adolescent development of both the larynx and the thyroid cartilage in males occur as a result of hormonal changes, especially the normal increase in testosterone production in adolescent males.
+The adolescent development of both the larynx and the thyroid cartilage in males occurs as a result of hormonal changes, especially the normal increase in testosterone production in adolescent males.
 In females, the laryngeal protuberance sits on the upper edge of the thyroid cartilage, and the larynx tends to be smaller in size, and so the "bump" caused by protrusion of the laryngeal protuberance is much less visible or not discernible.
 Even so, many women display an externally visible protrusion of the thyroid cartilage, an "Adam's apple", to varying degrees which are usually minor, and this should not normally be viewed as a medical disorder.

 Function

 The Adam's apple, in relation with the thyroid cartilage which forms it, helps protect the walls and the frontal part of the larynx, including the vocal cords (which are located directly behind it).

 Another function of the Adam's apple is related to the deepening of the voice.
 During adolescence, the thyroid cartilage grows together with the larynx.
-Consequently, the laryngeal prominence grows in size mainly in men.
+Consequently, the laryngeal prominence grows in size, mainly in men.
 Together, a larger soundboard is made up in phonation apparatus and, as a result, men get a deeper voice note.